pkgw/conda-recipes/README.md

 conda config --add channels pkgw-forge
 ```

-To directly install the package `pwkit` (for example) without altering your
+To directly install the package `aoflagger` (for example) without altering your
 configuration, use:

 ```
-conda install -c pkgw-forge pwkit
+conda install -c pkgw-forge aoflagger
 ```

 As part of this work I’ve also developed a [prebuilt Docker image] that can be